sheecegardezi/Compute_GeoElectric_Fields/README.md

 ![alt text](geoelectric_LEI.png)

-**Figure 1** Modelled geoelectric fields at Leitrim during 22-23/06/2015 geomagnetic storm following approach SECS-ITF.
+**Figure 1** Modelled geoelectric fields at Leitrim (~100 km from the closest magnetic observatory, assuming no measurements were performed in Leitrim) during 22-23/06/2015 geomagnetic storm following approach SECS-ITF.
 Results are compared with measured electric fields (in black).